GlobeletJS/spinning-ball/README.md

     requestAnimationFrame, its argument should be multiplied by 0.001
   - Return value is a flag indicating whether the display should be re-rendered, due to motion of the globe or resizing of the display
+- `flyTo(position)`: Starts an animated flight that moves the camera to the provided [position][].
+Note: the flight will be stepped through on subsequent calls to `.update`

 [yawgl]: https://github.com/GlobeletJS/yawgl
 [position]: #coordinate-convention-for-positions-on-the-globe